knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

 (Note that the register name should be "score")

 ## 2. View a rating
-1. Go to file App.tsx and add a route for path "/rating/:id", containing component ViewRating.
+1. Open the file "src\App.tsx" and add a route for path "/rating/:id", containing component ViewRating.
 Take an example from the home-path. https://ionicframework.com/docs/react/navigation#ionreactrouter

-2. In the RatingListItem.tsx file, add to the IonItem component a "routerLink" property with the value /rating/${rating.id}.
+2. In the "src\components\RatingListItem.tsx" file, add to the IonItem component a "routerLink" property with the value /rating/${rating.id}.
 This will create a link to the rating page.

 Now you should be able to click rating items on the Home page, and you will be directed to a rating page.

-3. To make it easy to navigate back to the Home page, add an IonBackButton component to the ViewRating.tsx file.
+3. To make it easy to navigate back to the Home page, add an IonBackButton component to the "src\pages\ViewRating.tsx" file.
 Follow this example:
 [IonBackButton](https://ionicframework.com/docs/api/back-button#basic-usage) (Select React and src/page-two.tsx)